tantaman/fresh_observables/README.md

 ###TODO###
  * Templated callbacks and registration.
- * Don't emit change events if new value == old value
  * Allow registration & de-registration via a registration context
+ * Allow registration for and emitting of custom events
  * Create a branch that works on the Android platform

 ###Usage###